quicwg/multipath/draft-ietf-quic-multipath.md

 : A path identifier which is pre allocated when the Connection ID is generated, which means the current Connection ID can only be used on the corresponding path.

+Sequence Number:
+The sequence number assigned to the connection ID by the sender on the path specified by Path Identifier, encoded as a variable-length integer.
+Note that the sequence number is allocated dependently on each path, which means different Connection IDs on different paths may have the same sequence number value.

+Retire Prior To:
+: A variable-length integer indicating which connection IDs should be retired on the path specified by Path Identifier; see {{consume-retire-cid}}.

+Length:
+An 8-bit unsigned integer containing the length of the connection ID.
+Values less than 1 and greater than 20 are invalid and MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

+Connection ID:
+A connection ID of the specified length.

+Stateless Reset Token:
+A 128-bit value that will be used for a stateless reset when the associated connection ID is used.

+The Sequence Number field and Retire Prior To field is allocated for each path independently.

+The Retire Prior To field applies to connection IDs established during connection setup if the Path Identifier is 0 indicating the initial path; see {{consume-retire-cid}}.
+The value in the Retire Prior To field MUST be less than or equal to the value in the Sequence Number field.
+Receiving a value in the Retire Prior To field that is greater than that in the Sequence Number field MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

+Length, Connection ID, Stateless Reset Token fields have exactly the same definition in NEW_CONNECTION_ID frame {{Section 19.15 of QUIC-TRANSPORT}}.

+Note that Connection IDs issued in NEW_CONNECTION_ID frames MUST be treated as their Path Identifier is 0.
+Also the retire prior to field of NEW_CONNECTION_ID frames just effect the Connection IDs of initial path with path ID 0.
+This machanism is compatible with {{QUIC-Transport}}.

 ## MP_RETIRE_CONNECTION_ID frames {#mp-retire-conn-id-frame}